- Who We Are

 Youth advocacy has always been a part of the Oregon School-Based Health Alliance efforts, and in 2010 these efforts came into a sharper focus with the creation of the Statewide Youth Advisory Council.
 Today OSBHA has the pleasure to offer this ongoing leadership opportunity to many who are interested in becoming a voice not only for their own health, but the health of their peers and community.

 Students involved in SYAC have the great opportunity to plan, facilitate, and participate in many different events and outreach activities.
-A variety of leadership opportunities include planning statewide conferences, speaking publically about many different health and youth wellness topics, and more.
-Statewide Youth Advisory Council leaders serve as representatives for the OSBHA in a number of different settings, including peer-led trainings, advocacy campaigns, presentations, and more.
+A variety of leadership opportunities include planning statewide conferences, speaking publically about many different health and youth wellness topics.
+Statewide Youth Advisory Council leaders serve as representatives for the OSBHA in a number of different settings, including peer-led trainings, advocacy campaigns, and presentations.
 Oregon SBHA serves as an advisor to the council, helping with logistics and sharing the Statewide Youth Advisory Council views and projects to local, state, and national partners.

 What does a Statewide Youth Advisory Council member do?